-Certain weapons in video games are extremely easy to use, you press a single button and your character performs a certain attack on their own.
-Then come the trickier weapons, there can be so many numbers to keep track of that the maneuverability can feel like an entirely different monster to tame.
+Certain weapons in video games are extremely easy to use, you press a single button, and your character performs a certain attack on their own.
+Then come to the trickier weapons; there can be so many numbers to keep track of that the maneuverability can feel like an entirely different monster to tame.

 Bows and crossbows comprise the latter.
-They are hard to understand and are even harder to master.
-However, they do provide decent perks.
-So much so that the bow-based weapons are one of the best choices to pick in Elden Ring.
+They are hard to understand and even harder to master.
+However, they do provide decent perks, so much so that the bow-based weapons are among the best choices in Elden Ring.

 But, a shepherd cannot become a hunter in a single day.
 It takes dedication and hard work to learn the art of archery.
 Elden Ring is a FromSoftware game.
-Therefore, you can expect to dedicate a decent portion of your time learning how to not die with a bow.
+Therefore, you can expect to dedicate a decent portion of your time to learning how not to die with a bow.

-To decrease your number of deaths, this guide will be showing you everything you need to know about bows and crossbows in Elden Ring.
+To decrease your number of deaths, this guide will show you everything you need to know about bows and crossbows in Elden Ring.
 With that said, let’s get started!

 Manual Aiming in Elden Ring